Rockies vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has put up 116 hits with 26 doubles, two triples, 16 home runs and 24 walks.
+- Thomas has recorded 117 hits with 26 doubles, two triples, 16 home runs and 24 walks.
 He has driven in 54 runs with 12 stolen bases.

 Thomas Recent Games